jo313y/surfs_up/README.md

 The data analysis team would also recommend the following analyses:
 - Comparison of precipitation
-  - Bar graph showing each year's precipitation per month to find any trends.
+  - Bar graph showing each year's precipitation per month to find any yearly trends.
 Specifically looking at June and December.
--
+- Monthly anverage temperature comparision
+  - Graph to show the average temperature per month to find yearly trends.
+Specifically looking at June and December.
+- How many surf shops and ice cream shops are on the island to determine competition.